francisengelmann/mcmc/README.md

 This program shows a compact implementation of the MCMC-MH algorithm for probability density estimation and solving a Sudoku puzzle.
+You might also want to have a look at backtracking, if you are looking for a more efficient solution to Sudoku!

 ![alt tag](data/screen.png)